 Cut Scenes: Exploding head

-and Dammers has his head blown off instead, as previously discussed.
-Ironically, had Peter Jackson removed this footage for a PG-13 rating, this scene would have escaped the BBFC's scissors, but instead cuts were duly ordered, with the BBFC demanding:
+being shot and Dammers has his head blown off instead, as previously discussed.
+Ironically, had Peter Jackson removed this footage for a PG-13 rating, this scene would have escaped the BBFC's scissors, but instead cuts were duly ordered, with

 When FBI man is shot by Patricia, reduce sight of his exploding head to only three frames of blood expanding to fill screen, removing blowing apart of head with bits of flesh and gore flying off in all directions, which is excessive at '15'.